foundry-rs/starknet-foundry/docs/src/appendix/cast/account/create.md

 # `create`
 Create all data required for account deployment.
+Account information will be saved inside `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` or in the file specified with `--accounts-file` argument.

 ## Required common arguments - passed by value or specified in Scarb.toml